rust-lang/blog.rust-lang.org/content/Rust-1.92.0.md

 ### Validate input to `#[macro_export]`

 Over the past few releases, many changes were made to the way built-in attributes are processed in the compiler.
-This should greatly improve the error messages and warnings rust gives for built-in attributes and especially make these diagnostics more consistent among all of the over 100 built-in attributes.
+This should greatly improve the error messages and warnings Rust gives for built-in attributes and especially make these diagnostics more consistent among all of the over 100 built-in attributes.

 To give a small example, in this release specifically, Rust became stricter in checking what arguments are allowed to `macro_export` by [upgrading that check to a "deny-by-default lint" that will be reported in dependencies.](https://github.com/rust-lang/rust/pull/143857).

-### Restrictions on user code impls of `DerefMut` for `Pin`

-A soundness issue with `Pin` has been solved by preventing third-party crates from implementing `DerefMut` for `Pin<T>` when `T` is a local type that doesn't implement `DerefMut<Target: Unpin>`.

 ### Stabilized APIs